axbg/talks/sibiu-web-meetup/presentation/slides.md

   sendToSignalingServer(offer);
 }
-// modify the media tracks associated with the peerConnection to trigger the renegociation
+// modify the media tracks associated with the peerConnection to trigger the renegotiation
 ```

 By default, the ICE connection will not be modified, but a peer can request that by toggling the **iceRestart** parameter